Mikail Yüksel: Advocacy and positions

 Yüksel has garnered attention as an outspoken voice on Islamophobia and minority rights in Sweden.
 He and his party have called for stronger legal protections against hate crimes targeting Muslims and have intervened in public debates about acts they consider provocative, such as Quran burnings.
 Under his leadership, the party has also highlighted alleged misuse of Sweden’s child protection law (LVU) in cases affecting Muslim families.

 Controversies

 Yüksel has been criticised for statements perceived as sympathetic to certain Turkish national‑political positions.
-In particular, his avoidance of the term “genocide” when discussing the 1915 Armenian killings has been noted by Swedish media.
+In particular, his avoidance of the term “genocide” when discussing the Armenian genocide has been noted by Swedish media.
 During the 2023 Israel–Hamas conflict, Yüksel and his party drew attention for suggesting that Hamas be removed from the EU terrorist list — a stance that triggered substantial criticism from Swedish political commentators.

+In September 2022, Sveriges Radio reported that Yüksel had been convicted by a Turkish court in 2009 of minor assault (ringa misshandel) against a relative.
+The sentence was a conditional fine.
+Documents examined by Sveriges Radio and Expressen also indicated that he had been suspected of unlawful threat in connection with the same incident.
+Yüksel denied the allegations, acknowledging that a legal process had taken place but stating that he did not recall receiving a judgment and questioning the authenticity of the documents presented, which he said lacked stamps and signatures.

+After the 2022 elections, Partiet Nyans experienced significant internal conflicts.
+Several members and co-founder Hassan Khan accused Yüksel of undemocratic and overly centralised leadership.
+An internal opposition group produced a report critical of his conduct and demanded his resignation.
+Multiple members left the party or were expelled.
+At an extraordinary congress held in December 2022, Yüksel was re-elected as party leader.
+The decision prompted protests and the departure of several participants, some of whom announced plans to form a new party.